window with plants, hanging crystal & spiral art

 why work with me?

 Choosing a therapist can be a challenge, but I think the most important element in “good fit” is feeling you can show up as you are.
 No one wants to feel judged.
 I strive to create an atmosphere of curiosity & acceptance.
-I help clients to not judge themselves, let go of self-aggression & cease resistance to fear.
+I help clients to not judge themselves, let go of self-aggression & ease resistance to fear.

 My style as a psychotherapist is not to follow strict protocols, but to customize my therapy modalities to you & your needs…collaboration is key!